As you plan your first cruise, it’s helpful to know a few tips and tricks to make it even better. You’ll love your first cruise!

 Okay my friends, I am finally getting a chance to tell you all about my first cruise and if you are a first-time cruise traveler like me, you’re gonna want to listen up because I’m going to give an idea what it’s like to take a Caribbean cruise for the first time.
 These are 9 things I wish I would’ve known before my first Caribbean cruise.
 We went on a Caribbean cruise on the Royal Caribbean Jewel of the Seas which was a 7 day cruise that started in Puerto Rico and then went to several islands including St. Thomas, St. Kitts, St. John’s (Antigua), St. Lucia, Barbados, and then ending in Puerto Rico again.
+We had a blast!
+And we learned a few things too.
 So here’s a few things to know when you are cruising for the first time.
 I hope what we learned will help you . . . happy sailing!

 9 Things to Consider Before Your First Caribbean Cruise

 - Sea sickness.
 If you are nervous about getting sea sick on the ship, know that it is a possibility.
 Sea sickness doesn’t affect everyone, but if you are prone to it (I definitely am!) then you will probably not like the feel of the ship moving.
 I could definitely feel it moving but for us, our cruise mostly only traveled at night, so I was able to sleep through much of it.
 Some cruises have a day or two of daytime travel.
 Look into getting a few medicated sea sickness patches from your doctor before you go.
 A lot of sea sickness medication make you feel very drowsy.
 I didn’t want to feel sleepy through my whole cruise, so I only use a half of a patch at a time.
 I just snipped it in half and put it on my hip (which also helps).
 One half would last me almost 2 days.
 Everyone is different, but this may help give you an idea.